shuup/shuup-guide/source/customers-and-users.rst

 ***********************

-1. Navigate to the Users admin page by clicking `Users` under the `Settings` category from the Shuup Admin menu
+1. Navigate to the Users admin page by clicking `Users` under the `Settings` category from the Shuup Admin menu.

    .. image:: customers-and-users/users-menu.png